iluvjava/Maths/Notebook 2.0/AMATH 503/Greens Function.md

 $\delta_3$ is just the 3D delta function.

+> Instead of focusing on a gravitational density function $u(x)$, The green's Function problem is simplifying it by just having one point mass in space, represented by the delta function.
+In spherical coordinate, this problem won't have 3 variables involved.

 So then: $\xi = [\xi, \eta, \mu]^T$ and $x = [x, y, z]^T$.
 These are the vectors.

 The Boundary condition is: